eigmax/Ziren/docs/src/design/stark.md

 - Committing to matrices.
 - Opening rows.
-- Batch operations - committing to multiple matrices simultaneously, even with different dimensions.
+- Batch operations - committing to multiple matrices simultaneously, even when they differ in dimensions.

 When opening a particular row index: